Collection Development Manual

 Out of Print Books

-It may be permissible under an exception in the Copyright Act to copy a whole book that it is out of print.
+It may be permissible under an exception in the Copyright Act 1968 (Cth) to copy a whole book that is out of print for inclusion in the Library collection.
 Consult the University Copyright Officer.

 Intellectual Freedom and Censorship Policy